Twipped/InterviewThis/README.md

 - Will I have to work over a VPN?

 - How frequently will I be expected to visit the office?

+- Does the company have multiple working shifts?

+- Does the company work in Remote/Offline/Hybrid mode?

 - Will my visits and travel costs be reimbursed, or covered outright by the company?